Home > When to visit? > Where to stay? > Costs >24 hours > 3 Days > 1 Week > Day trips > Beaches > Museums

 Children love to ride on the classic trams, which screech and clatter through the narrow streets of the Alfama district.
 The tram can get very busy during the day so travel either early in the day or in the evening.
 A tram ticket costs €2.90 for a single ride, but a better option is the 24-hour unlimited tram/bus/metro, which costs €6.30, and includes all of the funiculars and the Elevador de Santa Justa Lift.

 The number 28 tram in Praça do Comercio

 Parque das Nações

-The fourth area suitable and designed for children is Expo Park (Parque das Nações).
-The large area has numerous children friendly activities including; a cable car that runs the length of the park, interactive outdoor features and bike hire.
-Also in Expo Park is the Lisbon Oceanarium (see above) and the Pavilion of Knowledge.
+The Parque das Nações district has numerous children-friendly activities including; a cable car that runs the length of the park, interactive outdoor features and bike hire.
+Also, in Parque das Nações is the Lisbon Oceanarium (see above) and the Pavilion of Knowledge.
 The Pavilion of Knowledge is an interactive science/technology museum which is good value (adult € 7.00, child (6-17) €4.00) and has many exhibits to engage children.

 The cable car in the Parque das Nações

 For slightly older children visiting Lisbon is a trip to the cinema.
-Many other European countries dub the latest movies into their native tongue, but due to Portugal’s small size many movies just have subtitles leaving the original English sound track.
+Many other European countries dub the latest movies into their native tongue, but due to Portugal’s small size many movies just have subtitles leaving the original English soundtrack.
 Cartoons and movies for young children are often dubbed but most major releases are rarely dubbed, just ask before buying tickets.
-A popular Cinema is in the Vasco da Gama shopping centre on the edge of Expo Park.
+A popular Cinema is in the Vasco da Gama shopping centre, in the Parque das Nações.